Nicholas Hoult: Early life

+Apart from his acting pursuits, Hoult also had a musical background.
+As a child, he played the trombone and was an active member of his local choir.
+Hoult played basketball for the Reading Rockets, who played in the English Basketball League.
+He was later appointed as the club's ambassador.

 Career

 1996–2005: Early career

 Hoult's acting potential was discovered at age three by a theatre director during a performance of a play that starred Hoult's brother.
 The director was impressed at Hoult's ability to "concentrate well" and offered him a role in his next theatre production The Caucasian Chalk Circle.
 Hoult began attending auditions and at age five was cast in the 1996 drama Intimate Relations, his first feature-film role.
 He later appeared in the television programmes Casualty, Silent Witness, The Bill, Judge John Deed, and Doctors, among others.
 Hoult initially treated acting as a hobby rather than a potential career option; in a March 2009 interview with The Daily Telegraph, he said he was not "in love with it ...
 I just enjoyed it.
 It was like playing for a football team.
 When you got a part it was great.
 And meeting new people.
 It was an exciting new world."

 Hoult's next feature-film appearance came at age eleven in Chris and Paul Weitz's 2002 comedy-drama film About a Boy.
 Hoult was initially reluctant to audition for the role as the casting process was a lengthy one and interfered with his schooling.
 He nonetheless decided to participate in the early rounds of auditions and was eventually cast in the role of Marcus, a "woolly-hatted, oddball son of a suicidal, hippy-ish single mother, [who] gets bullied horribly at school".
 About a Boy was a commercial success, grossing more than $130 million worldwide and receiving praise by film critics.
 Hoult's portrayal of a lonely schoolboy was well-received; David Thomas, writing for The Daily Telegraph, attributed the film's appeal and success to Hoult's performance.
 By the time the film was released, Hoult had left his junior school in Arborfield and began attending Sylvia Young Theatre School in London.
 He said the change was difficult; his time there was short and he preferred attending a regular school.
 He still did not want to pursue acting as a profession and at 14 he left Sylvia Young Theatre School in favour of Ranelagh School.

 Hoult starred in Richard E. Grant's semi-autobiographical film Wah-Wah (2005) as Ralph Compton, a boy who is forced to deal with the disintegration of his family.
 The film, set in Swaziland during the 1960s, chronicles the waning years of the Swaziland Protectorate.
 Hoult made his debut in Hollywood with Gore Verbinski's film The Weather Man (2005) as the son of a television weather presenter undergoing a mid-life crisis.
 The film and Hoult's performance went largely unnoticed.
 Both Wah-Wah and The Weather Man performed poorly at the box office.